Associate of Applied Science Degree

 - Use the DACC Library e-books, e-journals, databases, or credible World Wide Web resources for research and completion of course assignments

 - Prepare and conduct presentations in the classroom using presentation equipment as required.

 - Use the appropriate software for a given course (DACC uses as standards Microsoft products, including MS Word, MS Project, MS Excel, and MS PowerPoint)

-- Use an appropriate anti-virus application to insure the files transmitted and received are virus free
+- Use an appropriate anti-virus application to ensure the files transmitted and received are virus free

-- Use recommended plagiarism review software to insure work is not plagiarized
+- Use recommended plagiarism review software to ensure work is not plagiarized

 Background Checks for Related Fire and Law Enforcement Majors